nelson-lang/nelson/ROADMAP.md

 ### Plotting Features

-- Introduction of uicontrol,
+- Introduction of uicontrol (v1.7.0),
 - Implementation of contour plots (DONE v1.3.0),
-- Enhancement of plot interaction features (e.g., zoom functionality, etc.) (Done v1.2.0).
+- Enhancement of plot interaction features (e.g., zoom functionality, etc.) (DONE v1.2.0).

 ### Data Handling and Compatibility

 - Development of Table, Timeseries, and Dictionary-compatible objects,
-  - dictionary (Done v1.5.0)
+  - dictionary (DONE v1.5.0)
 - Rework and extend the interpreter for enhanced compatibility

 ## How Can You Contribute?